 4. Buck Moth Caterpillar

 The caterpillars of the buck moth (Hemileuca maia) are often rather big and dark in color.
-They can reach a length of between 5 and 6 centimeters (two to 2.4 inches) in length.
+They can reach a length of between 5 and 6 centimeters (two to 2.4 inches).

-These types of poisonous caterpillars have white spots scattered all over their bodies, and their heads are a bright red color.
+These poisonous caterpillars have white spots scattered all over their bodies, and their heads are bright red.
 This species can be found as far east as East Texas, down to Florida, and as far north as Maine.

 When they are young, caterpillars of the buck moth have a habit of clustering on branches and moving one behind another.